• Skip to primary navigation

 If the prawns have any black spots, a strong smell, or feel slimy, they are likely not fresh and should be avoided.

-Can I make goan prawn curry without coconut?
+Can I make Goan prawn curry without coconut?

-Yes, you can substitute fresh grated coconut with coconut milk.
+Yes, you can substitute fresh grated coconut with canned coconut milk.
 This curry is a staple in Goa, where coconuts are abundant.
 So traditionally, we prefer to add freshly grated coconut to our homemade prawn curry.

 What can I serve with prawn curry?

+If you try this recipe, please leave a comment and rating below!
+We'd love to hear your feedback.
 And, consider following me on social media so we can stay connected.
-I’m on Facebook, Pinterest, and YouTube!
+I'm on Facebook, Pinterest, and YouTube!

 Recipe Card